Frequently Asked Question

 At the Sign In, type your SDSUid without the “@sdsu.edu” part and the password.
 Click on Sign In.

-You may see a second request to Sign In.
-Type your SDSUid without the “@sdsu.edu” part and the
+You may see a second request to Authenticate.
+Type your SDSUid without the “@sdsu.edu” part to the username and type "PUSH" to receive a DUO push from your phone to sign in.

 If you are having problems please email the IT Security Office at email@example.com.